altruios/namshubettulpa/public/namshubettuple/vows.md

 ~Every detail of that twisting pattern burned in her mind.~ *She drank some water to try and help with the headache.*
-~Either it was lack of sleep or it was that image, she couldn’t tell.~ *She looked up at the mirror in front of her and Rossin stood behind her, she whirled.*
+~Either it was lack of sleep or it was that image, she couldn’t tell.~ *She looked up at the mirror in front of her*
+*Rossin stood behind her, she whirled.*
 "Where were you?"
 "Asleep it would seem"
 *Rossin looked around the room.*